California Border Protection Stations: Procedures

 In addition, apiary cargo is logged by inspectors and the driver required to declare a final destination in California.
 Logs of such shipments are then forwarded to the agricultural office of the destination county so that a more thorough inspection of the cargo can be made upon its arrival.

-The agricultural inspectors are not allowed to make arrests if they stumble into illegal non-agricultural material, such as cocaine or illegal aliens, but will try to stall the vehicle until California Highway Patrol officers can arrive.
+The agricultural inspectors cannot make arrests if they stumble into illegal non-agricultural material, such as cocaine or illegal aliens, but can detain individuals until California Highway Patrol or Border Patrol officers arrive.